attdevsupport/ARO/README.md

 **Version:**
 ARO Data Analyzer 5.0.0

-**What’s new in Release 5.0.0?**
+**Whatï¿½s new in Release 5.0.0?**

 +  **New ARO SDK containing APIs, ARO Command Line Interface (CLI) and Examples**
-The installation of AT&T ARO 5.0 Beta includes an ARO SDK with features like the following that give you access to the core technology of ARO:
+The installation of AT&T ARO 5.0.0 includes an ARO SDK with features like the following that give you access to the core technology of ARO:
-	- 	ARO APIs: To facilitate the integration of ARO with developer tools, automated testing environments and Enterprise build environments, weÕve exposed APIs for collecting and analyzing traces.
+	- 	ARO APIs: To facilitate the integration of ARO with developer tools, automated testing environments and Enterprise build environments, weï¿½ve exposed APIs for collecting and analyzing traces.
 	- 	ARO CLI: The ARO Command Line Interface provides access to the primary functions of AT&T ARO through console commands, allowing you to integrate ARO data collection and analysis into your testing and build tools.

 +  **AT&T ARO Rooted Collector and VPN Collector Support for Android 5.0 through 6.0**
-The AT&T ARO 5.0 Beta collector supports data collection from devices running Android 5.0 through Android 6.0
+The AT&T ARO 5.0.0 collector supports data collection from devices running Android 5.0 through Android 6.0

 +  **AT&T ARO iOS Collector Support for iOS 9**